kxxcn/with/README.md

 ======
 ![Logo](website/static/logo.png)
 #### WITH is a couples diary application that provides space for only two.

-Tell your heart that you could not express it to your loved ones.
+*Share your thoughts with one another through a couple diary.
+If you have a problem you could not do in the meantime, write it down in your diary.
+Make sure you know what you did not know about your partner as you write each one out in your diary, and keep your meeting in a more serious and deep way.*
 <br><br>
+Please tell your heart that you could not express it to your loved ones through a couple diary **WITH.**
+<br><br>
 *★ Diary*<br>
-> Record your precious memories together.
+> Write a couple diary and check your love for each other.
 And write with various fonts / photos.

 *★ Calendar*<br>
 > Register an important appointment or anniversary and share it with your loved ones.